 Hi, everyone!
-I have just returned from my latest trip to Africa, where I was lucky enough to visit South Africa, Victoria Falls (both on the Zambia and Zimbabwe sides) and Botswana with my husband, Tom.
-From the beauty, culture, food and wine and the wildlife, Africa engrains itself into you and I have found myself already planning my next trip back!
+I have just returned from my latest trip to Africa, where I was lucky enough to visit South Africa, Victoria Falls (both on the Zambia and Zimbabwe sides), and Botswana with my husband Tom.
+With all its natural beauty, culture, food and wine, and of course the wildlife, Africa engrains itself into you and I have found myself already planning my next trip back!

-We kicked off our trip in Cape Town, exploring the Cape Peninsula and enjoying the scenic views from the top of Table Mountain before heading out for some iconic wine tasting in Stellenbosch and Franschoeck.
-For a bit of adrenaline, we added in a heli flight over Cape Town (stunning!) and Great White Shark Cage Diving along the coast, right off of the famous Shark Alley.
-Seeing a 15-foot Great White Shark underwater at eye-view is something that I will never forget!
+We kicked off our trip in Cape Town, exploring the Cape Peninsula and enjoying the scenic views from the top of Table Mountain before heading out for some iconic wine tasting in Stellenbosch and Franschhoek.
+For a bit of adrenaline, we added in a heli flight over Cape Town (stunning!) and Great White Shark cage diving along the coast, right off of the famous Shark Alley.
+Seeing a 15-foot Great White Shark underwater at eye level is something that I will never forget!

-To cap off our trip we headed to Botswana.
-The joke in the DUE office is that I love a good “bucket shower” so I was thrilled to enjoy mobile-camping (camps that break down and move to different locations every few days) for my second time, this time in Chobe National Park.
+To cap off our trip, we headed to Botswana, starting in Chobe National Park.
+The joke in the Africa Endeavours office is that I love a good “bucket shower,” so I was thrilled to enjoy mobile camping (camps that break down and move to different locations every few days) for my second time.
 After a magical game drive in Chobe with hundreds of elephants heading to the river right in front of our vehicle, we spent the evening around the campfire.
-Soon our guide shone a tracker light into the bush to see a herd of buffalo and before they could continue to get any closer to us we all retreated to our tents for the night.
-If that isn’t an authentic experience out in the bush I don’t know what is!
-Soon after the excitement we could hear the lions’ territorial calls in the distance, lulling us to sleep.
+Soon our guide shone a tracker light into the bush to reveal a herd of buffalo, and before they could get any closer to us, we all retreated to our tents for the night.
+If that isn’t an authentic experience out in the bush, I don’t know what is!
+Soon after the excitement, we could hear the lions’ territorial calls in the distance, lulling us to sleep.
 Amazing!

 Here are some more pictures from beautiful Africa!